jenh/kuznetsov-babi-yar-epub/chapters/100translatorsnotes.md

 # Translator's Notes

-I came to this project out of compulsion; found in a used book store after a William Wharton phase.
-That the book is out of print and no digital version of such an important work.
+I came to this project out of compulsion; found this in a used book store after a William Wharton phase.
+That the English translation is out of print and I was unhappy that there's no digital version of such an important work.

 I am not a Russian speaker.
 How I translated it is this: